dustinpfister/blog_posts/_posts/js-onfocus.md

 ## 2 - onfocus event hander for an element

 There might be situations in which I will want to define some javaScript that will run each time a focus event happens for one or more elements.
-For this there is the onfocus event.
+For this there is the onfocus event, and addEventListener.
+These days it might be best to stick with addEventLisneter for attaching an on focus event, or any event for that matter.
+However if you do want to push backward compatibility back farther, there are other options.

 ```html
 <html>